pythonkenyard/TDBuploader/README.md

 you need to open cmd/powershell window **in the folder** or cd to the location then type:
 python main.py

+if you get any errors such as pyperclip no such module found try running "pip install pyperclip" and then running python main.py again

-Note 1st setup will ask you for your announce tracker and save this to file.
+Note 1st setup will ask you for your tracker and save yout tracker to file.

-If you already know what you want to do e.g. single file upload you can pre-select the option 1-4 to go direct to file selection.
-python main.py 1

 torrents are output to the /torrent subfolder.